samuelsonneil/React_New/README.md

   ]
 },
 ```
-if react error on next test says something about repeat/duplicate babel setting, delete this.
+<span style="color:red">if react error on next test says something about repeat/duplicate babel setting, delete this.</span>

 #### Update webpack.config.js to: